The Mango People

-The Mango People is a 2015 Malayalam satirical comedy-drama short film written and directed by Saketh Sreemohan starring Savithri Sreedharan, Vishal Kuja Prabhu, and Nithya Sri in the lead.
+The Mango People is a 2015 Malayalam satirical comedy-drama short film written and directed by Saketh Sreemohan starring Savithri Sreedharan, Kaarthik Shankar, and Nithya Sri in the lead.
 The movie is about "the ordinary lives of three extraordinary characters" and the relationship between them.
 Mango People is the extraordinary, new-generation way of calling the ordinary people (or Aam Aadmi in Hindi.
 Aam also means Mango).
 This is the idea behind the title, The Mango People, which is an ordinary tale of some extraordinary people.

-In meri hanikarak biwi Ira who pretended to be Amaya Kabir has use the team mango people.
+The short film was released on YouTube on May 2, 2015 to positive reviews and high viewership count.